Quantum-Universal-Education/Quantum-Universal-Education.github.io/UnitaryHack2026/rules.md

 ### 3. Molt Phase (same rounds as Breed)

-Right after breeding, one bird "retires" from each coop side.
+Right after breeding, one bird "retires" from each coop side that has **more than one bird present**.
 Older birds are more likely to be picked: the chance of being chosen for retirement is weighted by each bird's age (every bird ages by one each cycle).
 A brand-new chick (age 0, weighted minimum of 1) can still occasionally be picked, but it's far less likely than an old-timer.

+A coop side with only one bird never molts — it's protected until either that bird crosses the fence again or a chick joins it through breeding.
+This keeps the flock from accidentally dwindling to nothing on one side while play is still in progress.

 ## Winning and Losing

-The game checks, after every Breed+Molt cycle, whether every single bird remaining on the field is now the same species.
+The game checks, after every Breed+Molt cycle (i.e. after every round), whether every single bird remaining on the field is now the same species.
 If every bird is a Hen, **you win**.
 If every bird is a Crow, **you lose**.
 If both species are still present, play continues to the next round.

-Because breeding pairs by coop side rather than fixed species, and because one bird of each species is removed every cycle while one chick is added to each side, species composition really can converge over time — usually within a few dozen rounds, though it depends heavily on luck (random pairing, random molt victim) and on how well you use your breeding choices to reinforce the species you want to win.
+Because breeding pairs by coop side rather than fixed species, and because every starting bird has at least one unexpressed gene (making cross- species chicks genuinely possible rather than vanishingly rare), species composition converges fairly quickly in practice — typically within about 5-15 rounds on Easy, and proportionally longer for bigger flocks (Medium and Hard), though it still depends on luck (random pairing when you skip a breeding choice, random molt victim) and on how well you use your breeding choices to reinforce the species you want to win.

 ## On-Screen Information